-In Dance World, we know a lot about shoes and people often ask us for guidance and tips for keeping dance shoes in good condition.
+In Dance World, we know a lot about shoes.
+People often ask us for guidance and tips for keeping dance shoes in good condition.

 Ballroom shoes can be an investment, and whether you dance professionally or socially, we can help your shoes last longer.
 Here are our 5 golden nuggets of advice on how to keep your ballroom shoes in tip-top shape!

 Top tips for keeping dance shoes in good condition: